lightning/bolts/02-peer-protocol.md

 `max_dust_htlc_exposure_msat`.
 Whether to close the channel preemptively or not is left as a matter of node policy.

+The lessor's lease is only shortened when a new `blockheight` is committed, otherwise it's always 4032 blocks in the future.
+If the peer doesn't update the blockheight, at some point it has to start the closing process to retrieve its funds.
+1008 blocks seems a reasonable (but not compulsory!) answer here.

 ## Message Retransmission

 Because communication transports are unreliable, and may need to be